Interference-Aware Opportunistic Random Access in Dense IoT Networks: System and Channel Models

-Let $h_{j \rightarrow k}^i$ denote the fading channel coefficient from the $i$th user in the $j$th cell to the $k$th AP for $i \in \{1, \cdots, N\}$ and $j, k \in \{1, \cdots, K\}$, where $h_{j \rightarrow k}^i \in \mathbb{C}$ is modeled by an independent and identically distributed (i.i.d.) complex Gaussian random variable.
-In the UDN scenario where the APs and users are \emph{densely located}, the large-scale path-loss components from users to APs are assumed to be almost identical.
-Note that it was shown that the throughput scaling and the user scaling laws achieved by opportunistic scheduling and random beamforming in multi-cell multiple access networks \cite{shin2012can} and multi-cell broadcast networks \cite{Shin2012network}, respectively, do not depend on the large-scale fading components.
-Based on the arguments in \cite{shin2012can,Shin2012network}, it is not difficult to show that incorporating the large-scale fading into our channel model (i.e., multi-cell random access) does not fundamentally change the main results in terms of {\em scaling laws}, which is thus omitted in our study.
+Let $\beta_{j \rightarrow k}h_{j \rightarrow k}^i$ denote the channel coefficient from the $i$th user in the $j$th cell to the $k$th AP, which consists of the large-scale path-loss component $0<\beta_{j \rightarrow k} \le 1$ and the small-scale fading component $h_{j \rightarrow k}^i$, following an independent and identically distributed (i.i.d.) complex Gaussian distribution, where $i \in \{1, \cdots, N\}$ and $j, k \in \{1, \cdots, K\}$.
+For simplicity, we assume that each AP experiences the same degree of path-loss attenuation from the users in the same cell.
+Especially, when $j=k$, the large-scale term $\beta_{j \rightarrow k}$ is assumed to be 1 since it corresponds to the intra-cell received signal strength, which is much stronger than the inter-cell interference.
+In the UDN scenario where users in a cell are \emph{densely located}, the large-scale path-loss components from users to APs are assumed to be almost identical.
+This channel model was also adopted in other studies dealing with throughput scaling analysis in multi-cell UDNs (refer to~\cite{shin2012can,Shin2012network}).

-Instead of global CAIT, we assume the partial uplink CAIT that can be acquired via a small amount of feedback information sent by multiple APs.
-For instance, the channel gain from the $i$th user in the $j$th cell to the $k$th AP, denoted by $g_{j \rightarrow k}^i = |h_{j \rightarrow k}^i|^2$, is available at the $i$th user.
-The partial CAIT $g_{j \rightarrow k}^i$ for $k\in\{1,\cdots,K\}$ can be acquired via the downlink channel by exploiting the uplink/downlink reciprocity in TDD mode.
-Practical CSI acquisition methods have been introduced for various multi-cell multi-antenna systems \cite{komulainen2013effective,rogalin2014scalable} and wireless local area networks \cite{IEEE802.11ac, liao2014mu}.
-In the previous seminal literature on ORA with one AP deployment \cite{qin2006distributed}, the partial CAIT and the corresponding distribution information were assumed to be available.
-Recently, the CAIT acquisition process was described in more details for the multichannel ORA \cite{Khanian2016}.
+Instead of global CAIT, we assume the partial uplink CAIT that can be acquired via a small amount of feedback information sent by multiple APs; for example, the channel gain from the $i$th user in the $j$th cell to the $k$th AP, denoted by $g_{j \rightarrow k}^i =\beta_{j\rightarrow k}^2 |h_{j \rightarrow k}^i|^2$, is available at the $i$th user.
+The partial CAIT $g_{j \rightarrow k}^i$ for $k\in\{1,\cdots,K\}$ can be acquired via the downlink channel due to the reciprocity between uplink and downlink in TDD mode.
+Practical CSI acquisition methods were presented in many wireless environments such as multi-cell multi-antenna systems \cite{komulainen2013effective,rogalin2014scalable} and wireless local area networks \cite{IEEE802.11ac, liao2014mu}.
+In the seminal study on the ORA with one AP deployment \cite{qin2006distributed}, the partial CAIT and the corresponding distribution information were assumed to be available.
+Recently, the CAIT acquisition process was introduced for the multichannel ORA \cite{Khanian2016}.